Recognize an adverb when you find one.

 Avoid an adverb when a single, stronger word will do.

 Many readers believe that adverbs make sentences bloated and flabby.
-When you can replace a two-word combination with a more powerful, single word, do so!
+When you can replace a two-word combination with a single, more powerful word, do so!

-For example, don't write drink quickly when you mean gulp, or walk slowly when you mean saunter, or very hungry when you mean ravenous.
+For example, avoid drink quickly when you mean gulp, or walk slowly when you mean saunter, or very hungry when you mean ravenous.

 Form comparative and superlative adverbs correctly.

-Beth loves green vegetables, so she eats broccoli more frequently than her brother Daniel does.
+Beth loves green vegetables, so she eats broccoli more frequently than her brother Daniel.

 Among the members of her family, Beth eats pepperoni pizza the least often.

-You will often hear people say, "Anthony is real smart" or "This pizza sauce is real salty."
+People will often say, "Anthony is real smart" or "This pizza sauce is real salty."

 Real is an adjective, so it cannot modify another adjective like smart or salty.
 What people should say is "Anthony is really smart" or "This pizza sauce is really salty."

-If you train yourself to add the extra ly syllable when you speak, you will likely remember it when you write, where its absence will otherwise cost you points from a grade or respect from your colleagues!
+If you train yourself to add the extra ly syllable when you speak, you will likely remember it when you write, where its absence might cost you points from a grade or respect from your colleagues!

 Realize that an adverb is not part of the verb.